HypeMC/versioning-bundle/README.md

 ## VCS handlers

-The bundle comes with a handler for the [Git](https://git-scm.com/) VCS.
-If you wish to disable the VCS feature, set the `vcs` configuration option to `false`:
+The bundle includes a handler for the [Git](https://git-scm.com/) VCS.
+To disable the VCS feature, set the `vcs` configuration option to `false`:

 ```yaml
 bizkit_versioning: